natefinch/graffiti/README.md

 }
 ```

-### Run (todo)
+### Run

-Working on support for a `graffiti run` command that will parse a go file and
-run graffiti commands embedded in comments in the file (much like go generate).
-Then, run-on-save can work for your favorite editor, something like the
-following:
+Graffiti can parse go source files and look for embedded graffiti commands in comments.

+Running

+	graffiti run foo.go

+Will parse foo.go and look for comments of the form

+	// graffiti: <command line>

+These commands will be run in the order they are found in the file.
+Commands in the file are always run with the `graffiti gen` command, and if no target is given, the current file is the default target.
+Thus, this command embedded in the foo.go file:

+	// graffiti: -t MyStruct json,yaml

+is equivalent to this command line invocation:

-//graffiti: -t MyStruct json,yaml
+	graffiti gen -t MyStruct json,yaml foo.go

-Then whenever you save, graffiti will update the struct tags in this file.